mikron-ia/dice-roller/README.md

-# dice-roller
+# Dice roller
-Simple dice roller
+Simple dice roller.
+This is a learning project.